 What Can You Do To Avoid Paying A Resort Fee?

-There are several things that you can do to avoid paying a resort fee.
-The most obvious is simply not to stay at a resort that charges a resort fee.
+You can do several things to avoid paying a resort fee.
+The most obvious is not to stay at a resort that charges a resort fee.
 However, if you do want to stay at a resort that charges a fee, there are a few things that you can do to reduce the amount that you have to pay.

-Here’s how to think about it and to approach avoiding these ridiculous fees.
+Here’s how to think about it and avoid these ridiculous fees.

 Tips On How to Fees